syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Customizing-AutoComplete.md

 ![Entry customization](images/Customizing-AutoComplete/customizing-entry.png)

-## Custom template for Suggestion items
+## Custom Template for Suggestion Items

 `ItemTemplate` property helps to decorate suggestion items with custom templates.
 The following code explains the steps to add an image to the suggestion list item.